openflighthpc/docs.openflighthpc.org/docs/docs/hpc-workflows/hadoop.md

     [flight@chead1 (mycluster1) ~]$ flight silo software pull --repo openflight hadoop 3.2.1
     ```

     !!! tip
-    If you are using a different version of java, the version may be changed on line 54 in `hadoop-3.2.1/etc/hadoop/hadoop-env.sh`
+        If you are using a version of java other than 1.8.0 then the version will need to be changed on line 54 in `SILO_SOFTWARE_DIR/hadoop/3.2.1/etc/hadoop/hadoop-env.sh`

+- Add the hadoop installation to the user's path along with the Java home (replacing `SILO_SOFTWARE_DIR` with the software directory used by silo in the download above, this can be done temporarily in the CLI or by adding to the user's `~/.bashrc`):
+    ```bash
+    export PATH="$PATH:SILO_SOFTWARE_DIR/hadoop/3.2.1/bin/:SILO_SOFTWARE_DIR/hadoop/3.2.1/sbin/"
+    export JAVA_HOME="/usr/lib/jvm/java-1.8.0/jre"
+    ```

+    !!! note
+        If the above has been set in the `~/.bashrc` then a new session for the user will need to be started for the environment changes to take effect, otherwise the below commands will not be located

+- Start the Hadoop distributed file system service:
+    ```bash
+    [flight@chead1 (mycluster1) MapReduceTutorial]$ start-dfs.sh
+    ```
+- Start the resource manager, node manager and app manager service:
+    ```bash
+    [flight@chead1 (mycluster1) MapReduceTutorial]$ start-yarn.sh
+    ```

 ## Downloading the Hadoop Job